kryptx/tweetstorm/README.md

     * TWITTER_ACCESS_TOKEN_SECRET
 1. Run `docker-compose up` with optional `-d`

-If using visual studio code, [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and the included configuration to open the editor in container.
-You can then provide the environment variables in a local `.env` file and run the app in the editor.
+If using visual studio code, you can use the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension with the included configuration to open the project in a container.
+You can then run the app in debug mode in the editor.

 # Viewing data
 ## Elasticsearch